Scott's Spanish Language Page

 Wondering about the origin of a Spanish word?
 The Real Academia Español has two big dictionaries on its site that sometimes provide etymologies.
 There's also a less-rigorous Chilean Diccionario Etimológico.

-Deutsche Welle no longer offers much audible Spanish, but their textual material is still rich, and it's available in about thirty other languages, for those who are native speakers of less-common tongues.
+Deutsche Welle offers a lot of Spanish, and parallel material is available in about thirty other languages, for those who are native speakers of less-common tongues.

 The Spanish Language Page at About.com.
 Besides helpful tips, there are articles about linguistic history etc.